elastic/elasticsearch/.github/ISSUE_TEMPLATE.md

 in your new issue.
 Note that whether you're filing a bug report or a feature request, ensure that your submission is for an [OS that we support](https://www.elastic.co/support/matrix#show_os).
-Bug reports on OS that we do not support or feature requests specific to OS that we do not support will be closed.
+Bug reports on an OS that we do not support or feature requests specific to an OS that we do not support will be closed.
 -->

 <!--